 top of page

-Penny Reeve's Tania Adventure series asks a big question about generosity in Camp Max on this week's BookWorthy Podcast.
+Penny Reeve's Tania Adventure Series Explores Generosity in Camp Max on This Week's BookWorthy Podcast

 This transcript has been lightly edited for clarity but reflects the full conversation from the BookWorthy Podcast.
 Grab a cup of coffee, listen, and read along.
 This post does contain affiliate links.
 Thanks for your support.

-Valerie - Welcome to Bookworthy, where we talk about the heart behind the books your kids are reading.
-Today, we're talking with award-winning author of more than 25 books for children, including picture books, novels, and nonfiction from the land down under, Reeve.
-Penny loves sharing her stories with children and encouraging them to respond to this complex, fascinating, and sometimes difficult world we live in.
-Welcome to Bookworthy Penny.
+Valerie - Welcome to Bookworthy, where we explore the heart behind the books your kids are reading.
+Today, we're chatting with award-winning author Penny Reeve, who has penned over 25 books for children.
+Her works include picture books, novels, and nonfiction from the land down under.
+Penny loves sharing her stories with children and encouraging them to navigate this complex and fascinating world.
+Welcome to Bookworthy, Penny!

-Penny - Thank you, Valerie.
-I'm so excited to be here and chat about books with you.
+Penny - Thank you, Valerie!
+I'm thrilled to be here and chat about books with you.

-Valerie - I am excited to chat with you, too.
-It's we've kind of connected through a couple of other organizations, and it's like, I get to actually see your face this time.
-But to see, start us off, we're going to start with our random question of the week, which is what was your first job?
+Valerie - I’m excited too!
+We’ve connected through a few organizations, and it’s great to finally see your face.
+To kick things off, let’s start with our random question of the week: What was your first job?

 Coke Float